Hohaia/WxPython/README.md

 ## Introduction
 WxPython is a custom Home Assistant integration for the Protege WX access control system.
 It uses the [Protege WX API](https://my.ict.co/wxdllapidocs/Topics/Software%20Manuals/Appliance-Client%20Application/AC%20API%20Spec/Home%20Page.htm)
-* It is currently in development and is not ready for production use.
+* It is currently in development and is not ready for use.

 ## Installation